cs50/labs/mario/README.md

 ########
 ```

-The program shall be called `mario`, implemented in a file called `mario.c`.
-But let's allow the user to decide just how tall the pyramid should be by first prompting them for a positive integer between, say, 1 and 8, inclusive.
+The program we'll write will be called `mario`.
+And let's allow the user to decide just how tall the pyramid should be by first prompting them for a positive integer between, say, 1 and 8, inclusive.

 Here's how the program might work if the user inputs `8`: